Wild & Rooted

 The food shelf is important.
 It's good we have shelter beds for some, though far from all, of our homeless neighbors.
 Yes, your clothing donations help and it's lovely that you volunteer to serve a Thanksgiving meal at the local shelter.

 But if we want to meet the real need, and certainly if we ever want to end homelessness, we will only do it by living in community with our homeless neighbors.
 Engaging with them on a real, human level—not serving at a distance, but sitting in proximity.
 Investing in deep personal relationships with them.
 Affirming their worth and our own as equal, and showing them they do belong by intentionally making space for them in our cities, our churches, our businesses, our neighborhoods, and our lives.
 Connection is the antidote to all that ails us, individually and collectively.

 This isn't just Andy's story.
 It's our story.
 It's the story of our community.
 The story of who we are, what we value, how deeply and how well we care for one another.

 The remedy for our disconnection and the dehumanizing fear that it triggers is simply proximity.
 Drawing near.
 Hearing one another's stories, sharing a meal and a conversation, working side by side toward a shared goal, sharing time and space together, and little by little discovering that our values, our desires, our hearts and our lives align in ways we couldn't see at a distance.

 When we courageously choose connection, I know we'll discover that we're more the same than we are different and that our differences present us with an opportunity to bring richer unity to our community.

-Writing, for me, is a way of being.
-It's how I explore the wild unknown, within and around me.
-It's also what keeps me firmly rooted in my experience of life and in who I am beyond it.
-I hope you'll discover more of your own wild and rooted self here with me.
+Writing is a way of being, for me.
+It's how I explore the wild unknown within and make sense of the world around me.
+It's also what keeps me firmly rooted in the rich soil of my experience and who I am beyond it.
+I'd love for you to discover more of your own wild and rooted self along with me.